khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 # RAM

 With RAM, it's generally the same logic for Windows: Make sure the CPU's memory controller can support the speeds you wish to run. macOS seems to be a bit more memory sensitive than Windows so you may get random lock-ups/kernel panics and the more memory you add, the more you need to lower the frequency to ease the memory controller.
-Generally 32GB 3000Mhz will run just fine on an i7 8700k but an i7 6700k may have to drop to 2666Mhz for stablity reasons
+Generally, 32GB 3000Mhz will run just fine on an i7 8700k but an i7 6700k may have to drop to 2666Mhz for stability reasons

 # Cooler

 Keep in mind that with an AIO and any cooler that relies on USB will generally have their fan curves, pump speed and RGB lighting reset when booting macOS.
-Some users in the comunity may have developed a driver/applcation for controlling your model of AIO but do your research to know if yours is affect/has a solution.
-Solutin for this is to control the fans and pump speed with the motherboard instead
+Some users in the community may have developed a driver/application for controlling your model of AIO but do your research to know if yours is affected/has a solution.
+Solution for this is to control the fans and pump speed with the motherboard instead

 **Coolers to avoid**
 * No specific models or manufactures but do your research

 # Networking

-This section is specifcally for dedicated NICs, generally most networking is supported either natively, like with Aquantia, or has drivers provided Mieze([IntelMausiEthernet.kext](https://github.com/Mieze/IntelMausiEthernet), [AtherosE2200Ethernet.kext](https://github.com/Mieze/AtherosE2200Ethernet) and [RealtekRTL8111.kext ](https://github.com/Mieze/RTL8111_driver_for_OS_X)).
-The issues comes in when you either involve on-board server NICs or dedicated hardware like Mellanox's MNPA19-XTR 10Gbe NIC.
-You need to be quite vigalinte and see if either the manufactures or the hackintosh community have developed drivers, or instead you can take the safe route and grab a 10Gbe Aquantia AQtion AQC-107 NIC as these are shipped in the iMacPro1,1 so full native support.
+This section is specifically for dedicated NICs, generally most networking is supported either natively, like with Aquantia, or has drivers provided Mieze([IntelMausiEthernet.kext](https://github.com/Mieze/IntelMausiEthernet), [AtherosE2200Ethernet.kext](https://github.com/Mieze/AtherosE2200Ethernet) and [RealtekRTL8111.kext ](https://github.com/Mieze/RTL8111_driver_for_OS_X)).
+The issues come in when you either involve onboard server NICs or dedicated hardware like Mellanox's MNPA19-XTR 10Gbe NIC.
+You need to be quite vigilante and see if either the manufactures or the Hackintosh community have developed drivers, or instead, you can take the safe route and grab a 10Gbe Aquantia AQtion AQC-107 NIC as these are shipped in the iMacPro1,1 so full native support.
 [SmallTree](https://www.small-tree.com/categories/10gb-ethernet-cards/) is the other popular option

 **NICs cards to avoid**